 The Compensation Committee most recently revised our peer group in July 2012, taking into account the advice of FW Cook based on its review of biopharmaceutical companies that were similar to Theravance in development stage, commercialization stage, market capitalization and business model at that time.
 The objective was to find companies with FDA approved drugs (or compounds that were close to approval) that were at a similar stage of commercialization, while also having market capitalizations that were generally within one-third to one and one-third times that of Theravance at the time the peers were chosen, with Theravance's market capitalization set so that it was in the mid-range of the group.
-The Compensation Committee intends to continue reviewing and revising the peer group and resulting benchmark data periodically to ensure that it continues to reflect companies of a similar size and development and commercialization stage as Theravance.
-The table below reflects the 2012 peer group, which will be used for compensation decisions in 2013, and the 2009 peer group, which was referred to for compensation decisions in 2012.
+Importantly, the market data referenced was from a 2012 study of peer compensation in 2011.
+Some of the peer companies are considerably larger in market capitalization today than they were at the time of the market benchmark study and also at the time the compensation data captured in the 2012 study was paid, since the 2012 study analyzed 2011 compensation data.
+At the time the peer group was chosen, in July 2012 using valuation as of the end of May 2012, Theravance's market capitalization was about \$2.35 billion, which was higher than the peer median of \$2.03 billion and the largest peer company had market capitalization of \$3.05 billion at the time.
+The